OpenCollarTeam/opencollarteam.github.io/docs/Plugin-Guide.md

 oc_anim | anim_pose, offset_standhover, offset_hovers, anim_animlock
 oc_API | auth_owner, auth_trust, auth_block, auth_owner, auth_trust, auth_block, global_channel, global_prefix, AUTH_runawaydisable
 - Handling a dialog response

-### Animations
-- all animations automatically moved into Animator prim
-- starting/stopping animation

-### RLV
-- You can send your own @commands, but if you use our system instead you don't have to roll your own detection of whether the viewer has RLV enabled or not.